SidneyTing/producer-consumer/README.md

 ## Dependencies

 ### FFmpeg (Required for video compression)
-The consumer machine requires FFmpeg to be installed for video compression.
+The producer machine requires FFmpeg to be installed for video compression.

 #### Installation: